 Creative Aging Mid-South ($7,500) for a new website with refreshed branding and the development of a digital/social media strategy

-DeltaARTS ($10, 667) for technology upgrades for the new meeting and performance space
+DeltaARTS ($10, 667) for technology upgrades for a new meeting and performance space

-Dorothy Day House of Hospitality ($20,000) for wiring, computer hardware, and printers for the new houses
+Dorothy Day House of Hospitality ($20,000) for wiring, computer hardware, and printers for its new facility

-Hope House Day Care Center, Inc. ($20,000) for the development of a Marketing/PR Plan
+Hope House Day Care Center, Inc. ($20,000) for the development of a marketing and public relations plan

 Madonna Learning Center Incorporated ($7,000) for a website redesign and e-commerce site development